For the first 48 hours you should rest and relax with no physical activity. After 48 hours, you may resume activity as tolerated.

 If you suddenly sit or stand from a lying position you may become dizzy, especially if you have not eaten or have had limited fluids.
 Therefore, make sure to sit upright for one full minute before standing immediately following surgery.

 Unfortunately, most oral surgery is accompanied by some degree of discomfort.
-If you do not have an allergy to non-steroidal anti-inflammatory medications like Ibuprofen (Motrin, Advil), we recommend you alternate Ibuprofen and the narcotic medication.
-First, take narcotic medication then a couple hours later take 400mg (2 tablets / 200mg each) of Ibuprofen.
-Alternate these medications as prescribed.
+If you do not have an allergy to non-steroidal anti-inflammatory medications like Ibuprofen (Motrin, Advil) we recommend taking this prior to the local anesthetic wearing off.
+More severe pain may require a narcotic pain medication.
+Take the narcotic medication and 400mg (2 tablets / 200mg each) of Ibuprofen together every 4-6 hours as needed for pain.
 While taking a narcotic pain medication you may not drive or operate mechanical machinery.
 The prescribed pain medication will make you drowsy.
-Once you feel like you can stop the narcotic, use Ibuprofen or Tylenol.
-All medication should not exceed the recommended dosage.
+Once you feel like you can stop the narcotic, use Ibuprofen and Tylenol together as needed.
+All medication should NOT exceed the recommended dosage.
+Discomfort should subside daily.
+If not, please call our office.

 Bleeding after surgery may continue for several hours.
 The best way to stop bleeding is to fold 2 pieces of damp gauze over the extraction site and gently bite for 30-60 minutes making sure pressure is being applied to the extraction site.
 Rest quietly with your head elevated.
 If bleeding continues, use gauze for an additional 30 minutes.
 Bleeding should always be evaluated by looking directly at the surgical site.
 Pink or blood-tinged saliva may be seen for 2-3 days following the surgery and does not indicate a problem.